-Department of Psychiatry, PGIMER and Dr Ram Manohar Lohia Hospital,
+Department of Neurology, PGIMER and Dr Ram Manohar Lohia Hospital,

 Guidelines for Submission

 Manuscripts can be submitted until the expiry of the deadline.
 Submissions must be previously unpublished and may not be under consideration elsewhere.

 Papers should be formatted according to the guidelines for authors (see: http://www.sciencepublishinggroup.com/journal/guideforauthors?journalid=151

 ).
 By submitting your manuscripts to the special issue, you are acknowledging that you accept the rules established for publication of manuscripts, including agreement to pay the Article Processing Charges for the manuscripts.
 Manuscripts should be submitted electronically through the online manuscript submission system at http://www.sciencepublishinggroup.com/login